Rochehaut Panoramic View

 Nestled in a meander of the Semois River, Bouillon is a charming town steeped in history.
 The town’s crown jewel is undoubtedly its imposing medieval fortress, which stands proudly atop a hill overlooking the valley.
 Explore the castle’s ramparts, towers, and dungeons, and imagine life in this strategic stronghold centuries ago.

-Personally I think Bouillon is an absolute highlight and must visit destination for every traveling visiting the Valley of the Semois.
+Personally I think Bouillon is an absolute highlight and must visit destination for every traveler visiting the Valley of the Semois.

 Bertrix